5 Essential Yin Yoga Props & How To Use Them

 You can get quite creative with yoga props and in fact, you can substitute many regular household items for a yoga prop, too.

-Yoga blocks can be used to increase the stress in upward facing dog by placing the blocks under the hands to create more space between the hips and the floor.
-Blocks can also be used in assisting with wheel pose by putting them under the hands and making the floor closer.
+Yoga blocks can be used to increase the stress in upward-facing dog by placing them under the hands to create more space between the hips and the floor.
+Blocks can also be used to assist with wheel pose by putting them under the hands and making the floor closer.

 A bolster can be placed under the frontal hip point area to assist in bow pose and can also be very useful in pigeon pose to relieve pressure from the bent leg hip.